ericclack/python-pond-quiz/doc/part2.rst

 Check that your game still works and that the background and text still display OK.

-OK, now let's spot the user pressing space and remove the welcome message...
+OK, now let's spot the player pressing space and remove the welcome message...

 Add this new function at the end of your code: ::